Class A, B, C, D, E, and F Drivers’ Licences

 - Visit a physician or nurse practitioner (registered nurse–extended class) of your choice to complete the medical examination and the medical examination report form.

-A medical report is valid for six months.
+A medical report is valid for 180 days.
 Be sure to apply for your licence before the report expires.

 - Apply for a driver’s licence (and/or Z endorsement) at a DriveTest Centre.